Skip to main content

 Most finance teams spend 80% of reporting time on data preparation and 20% on analysis.
 The goal is to invert that ratio through automation of the repeatable — extraction, consolidation, validation, formatting — not through tools alone, but through governed, repeatable pipelines.

-Reporting Automation Fundamentals · Reducing Manual Reporting Effort · Self-Service Reporting
+Reporting Automation Fundamentals · Reducing Manual Reporting Effort · Business Intelligence Reporting

 Quality and Governance